-What to look for: Responsibility, leadership and a level of achievement that aligns with your organization.
+What to look for: Responsibility, leadership and a level of achievement that aligns with your organisation.

 3. What about your greatest accomplishment outside of work?

-What to look for: Traits that can translate to bringing value to the marketing team and the company.
+What to look for: Traits that can translate to bringing value to your digital marketing team and your agency's clients.

 4. If I gave you X amount of money right now, what would you do?